PBJI/ultimate-tic-tac-toe-2/README.md

 # UTTT
 Starting with the game logic towards deeply learned AI Bot.
 This repository will reflect my journey to enter from web dev to AI dev.

+# UTTT - Vision:
+The biggest feature for this project would be:
+- Rich and Friendly UI
+- Multiplayer
+- Unbeatable Bot